Maryland Aviation Administration Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973

 - has a physical or mental impairment that substantially limits one or more major

 life activities; or

 - has a record or history of such an impairment; or

 - is perceived or regarded as having such impairment.

 1. The complainant should complete the ADA Complaint Form, obtained from the BWI internet webpage or from the MDOT MAA Coordinator.
 All complaints must be in writing, and the form filed with MDOT MAA’s ADA Coordinator within 180 calendar days of the alleged disability-related discrimination.
 Alternative formats of the form will be provided upon request.

 2. Within 30 calendar days after receiving a written complaint, MDOT MAA ADA Coordinator will investigate and respond in writing, explaining the MDOT MAA’s position and offer options for resolution.
 When requested, responses will be in a format accessible to the complainant, such as large print, Braille or audio tape.
-If the response by the MDOT ADA Coordinator does not satisfactorily resolve the complaint, the complainant or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Director, Office of Fair Practices.
+If the response by the MDOT ADA Coordinator does not satisfactorily resolve the complaint, the complainant or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Director, Office of Diversity, Equity & Inclusion.
 In these instances, the complainant will be notified that the complaint is being forwarded for further review and resolution.

 3. The Director, Office of Fair Practices, or designee shall prepare a written decision, after full consideration of the complaint merits within 30 calendar days.
 A copy of the written decision shall be mailed to the complainant, and filed by the MDOT MAA ADA Coordinator for at least (3) three years.